This article will explain how to create a custom ruleset, which can be used in SPCAF.

 SPCAF by default comes with 7 standard rulesets that cover the general requirements needed to scan the majority of files.
 However, we do recommend that you create your own custom ruleset to be used for analyzing your specific project.
 This means you can ignore specific files/folders, use which rules you want and set the desired severity of these rules.

 Although a custom ruleset can be created by .xml we do recommend our settings editor which is automatically installed with the client application.
 If you are not using the client application the settings editor is available in the Integrations for Build and Deployments Download on our downloads page.
 Once downloaded, run the installer to install the settings editor.

-You can either create a new ruleset from scratch or editing an existing one, we advise starting by editing an existing ruleset so that you have the foundation already in place.
+You can either create a new ruleset from scratch or edit an existing one.
+We advise starting by editing an existing ruleset so that you have the foundation already in place.
 Later on, you can create a new ruleset from the ground up.

 You now have our Settings Editor Tool and by default, if you use our client app you have the standard ruleset.
 If you do not use our client app you can get the current release of our rulesets here.

-Unless your project is specifically an Angular or SharePoint Framework project we recommend using the Extended Recommended Rules ruleset as ruleset to edit.
+Unless your project is specifically an Angular or SharePoint Framework project we recommend using the Extended Recommended Rules ruleset as a starting point.